Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 # Conformal Geometric Algebra (CGA)

-Conformal means angle preserving.
+Conformal means angle preserving of the transformations (reflection, rotation, translation etc).
 CGA uses additional information, compared to 3-dimensional storage.
 CGA is a 5-dimensional Minkowski G4.1 space, needing 32 parameters to describe all blades.
 CGA was patented in US 6,853,964, but fortunately expired in July 2022.

 The blades according to Pascal triangle, 2^5 blades, 1-5-10-10-5-1, the first being scalar, then the single vectors, then bivectors, trivectors, 4-vectors, then all axes called pseudoscalar.
 Most can be ignored later for most object calculations.